Code-Institute-Submissions/SaraSanchezz-1MilestoneProject/README.md

 4. Settings
 5. Select Master branch
 6. Validate selection.
+7. The ulr of the website is displayed.

 You can see the website [here](https://sarasanchezz.github.io/1MilestoneProject/)

 Steps to run the code locally:

 1. Open GitHub
-2. Desired repository
+2. Select desired repository
-3. Clone or download
+3. Click on clone or download .
+4. Start your IDE.
+5. Open the terminal.
-4. Type 'git clone' at the terminal
+6. Type git clone followed by the code of the repository at the terminal

 ## Credits ##